How to Reframe Landscape Video to Portrait (9:16) with AI

 Automatic reframing is accurate for most content types but occasionally needs manual adjustment.
 The most common cases: two-person interviews where both speakers are important and the AI alternates too quickly; gaming content where the HUD elements at the frame edges contain critical information; and cooking content with wide shots that require more context than a tight vertical crop provides.

 AutoClip's manual reframe override lets you shift or lock the crop window for any clip.
-You can also set a custom aspect ratio or apply a split-screen template that shows game capture below and face-cam above — a popular format for gaming clips.
+You can also set a custom aspect ratio or apply a split-screen template that shows game capture below and face-cam above.
+A popular format for gaming clips.

 Frequently Asked Questions

-Reframing is a crop operation, not a downscale — it doesn't reduce the resolution of the area being shown.
+Reframing is a crop operation, not a downscale.
+It doesn't reduce the resolution of the area being shown.
 For source video at 1080p, the reframed vertical output maintains the same pixel density of the cropped region.

 AutoClip outputs 9:16 vertical format, the native aspect ratio for TikTok, Instagram Reels, and YouTube Shorts.
 You can also export 1:1 square for platforms that prefer it.